fmalmeida/bacannot/docs/samplesheet.rst

       ...:
       ...:

-Input tags
+Input tags (keys)
-""""""""""
+"""""""""""""""""

-Input tags are the tags that are used to represent/set the inputs that shall be used for each sample that will be analysed.
+Input tags are are used to represent/set the inputs that shall be used for each input sample.
+By default, for resfinder species panel, if it is not set inside the samplesheet, the pipeline will use the configurations set via the "nextflow config file" or via the command line.
+Otherwise, if set inside the samplesheet, it will overwrite the pipeline’s configuration for that specific sample.

+Please, the :ref:`manual reference page<manual>` the global/defaults configurations.

 The available tags are:

 .. list-table::
    :widths: 20 50